cobuildlab/cobuildlab-web/src/pages/blog/Artificial-Intelligence-What-is-it.md

 ![Artificial Intelligence Picture](./media/image121221sad21.jpg)

-<title-4>Have you heard about the Turing test?</title-4>
+<title-3>Have you heard about the Turing test?</title-3>

-First of all, **who is Turing?** Turing was a British mathematician and logician.
+First of all, who is Turing?
+Turing was a British mathematician and logician.
 He is considered one of the fathers of computing and modern computing.
 During Second World War worked on decipher the Nazi codes, particularly The Enigma Machine.
 Then designed one of the first digital programmable electronic computers.
 If you want to know more about his history and how he designed a machine capable of deciphering Nazi codes, I recommend you watch the movie “The Imitation Game”.

-**The Turing test** is a series of questions that an interrogator (human) must ask questions to a computer and to a person without knowing who is the human and which is the machine, the idea is that if the person asking cannot differentiate between the human being and the machine, it must be considered an intelligent entity.
+The Turing test is a series of questions that an interrogator (human) must ask questions to a computer and to a person without knowing who is the human and which is the machine, the idea is that if the person asking cannot differentiate between the human being and the machine, it must be considered an intelligent entity.

 An inverse form of the Turing test is widely used on the internet as the CAPTCHA test (an acronym for “Completely Automated Public Turing test to tell Computers and Humans Apart”) that is designed to determine if a user is a human and not a computer.